 In addition to concerns about groundwater quality, the overall volume of groundwater in aquifers is also a serious environmental issue.
 Groundwater is a finite resource, and even large aquifers can be drained of much of their water, especially during droughts, when aquifers aren't recharged by precipitation.

-But in these states and many others, groundwater resources are threatened by competing interests, from agriculture and manufacturing to private residences with drinking water wells on the property.
+But in these states and many others, groundwater resources are threatened by competing interests, from agriculture and mining to private residences with drinking water wells on the property.

-For example, the Ogallala Aquifer — a vast, 174,000 square-mile (450,000 sq. kilometer) groundwater reservoir — lies beneath the Great Plains, stretching from South Dakota to Texas.
+For example, the Ogallala Aquifer — a vast, 174,000 square-mile (450,000 square kilometers) groundwater reservoir — lies beneath the Great Plains, stretching from South Dakota to Texas.
 The Ogallala supplies almost one-third of America's agricultural groundwater, but by 2010, about 30 percent of the aquifer's groundwater had been tapped.

 Parts of the Ogallala Aquifer are now dry, and the water table has declined more than 300 feet in other areas, according to the Texas Water Development Board.
 Not only do these groundwater losses have serious implications for agricultural production and the regional economy, they may also have a significant and immediate effect on the more than 1.8 million people who rely on the Ogallala Aquifer for their drinking water.